SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/main/docs/system_state_models.md

 The GPIO task is always available to handle gpio generated interrupts.
 All communication between the GPIO task and the Run task must use thread safe RTOS techniques.

 The Timer task is currently always running and creating timer events which invoke RTOS mechanisms to send task notifications or change local System variables.

+## System Operation Initializaton
+We can include operational states in our diagrams.
+Here, we model everything which is inside SYS_OP::Init above.